 Poetry forms are defined poetic structures used across multiple poems, generally by multiple authors.
 Two well-known examples are the haiku and the limerick.

 That brings us to poetry forms: defined poetic structures used across multiple poems and generally by multiple authors.
 Two well-known poetry forms are the haiku and the limerick.
-Both forms are defined by their structure in exactly the elements described above: line length, meter, rhyme scheme.
+Both forms of poetry are defined by their structure in exactly the elements described above: line length, meter, rhyme scheme.
 And these forms influence how the poetry written in them tends to turn out, from terse and profound (haiku) to singsongy and silly (limerick).

 All defined forms of poetry share three elements: